GoogleCloudPlatform/gke-logging-sinks-demo/README.md

 * project
 * zone

 For simplicity, these parameters should be specified in a file named terraform.tfvars, in the terraform directory.
-To generate this file based on your glcoud defaults, run:
+To generate this file based on your glcoud defaults, a script will be used `./scripts/generate-tfvars.sh` to produce a `terraform/terraform.tfvars` file with the following keys.

-./generate-tfvars.sh
-This will generate a terraform/terraform.tfvars file with the following keys.
 The values themselves will match the output of gcloud config list:
 ```
 # Contents of terraform.tfvars
 project="YOUR_PROJECT"
 zone="YOUR_ZONE"
 ```

-If you need to override any of the defaults, simply replace the desired value(s) to the right of the equals sign(s).
-Be sure your replacement values are still double-quoted.

 #### Deploying the cluster